UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 A system specifically designated for the issuance, transmission, exchange, and sharing of invoices and credit notes in electronic format.
 It must generate a UUID for each Tax Invoice, produce invoices in the PINT-AE XML format, and connect to the Peppol network via an Accredited Service Provider.

 Any software you use today that produces PDFs — Zoho Books, QuickBooks, Xero, Tally, Excel — is not automatically an Electronic Invoicing System.
-To be compliant, that software needs to either: (a) natively support PINT-AE XML output and ASP connectivity, or (b) be integrated with a middleware layer that converts your invoice data into PINT-AE format and routes it through an ASP to the FTA and your buyer.
+To be compliant, that software needs to be integrated with a middleware layer that converts your invoice data into PINT-AE format and routes it through an ASP to the FTA and your buyer.

-This is precisely what Fastlane's e-invoicing readiness service delivers — we keep you on your current ERP and build the PINT-AE bridge around it.
+This is precisely what Fastlane delivers — we keep you on your current ERP and build the PINT-AE bridge around it, working with a Ministry-approved Accredited Service Provider.

 Peppol, PINT-AE and the 5-Corner Model